SaDs3c/sadware/README.md

 A malware that encrypt all files in a directory and subdirectories

 # Disclaimer
-We are not responsible for anything you do with it
+We are not responsible for any damage caused by the malware.

 # Help
 You can decrypt your files using the decrpter provided in the source code